 Why, yes, they did film Harry Potter here…

-As it’s been around for a while, it’s no surprise that plenty of famous intellectual types have passed through its doors over the centuries, including Adam Smith (a.k.a. the invisible hand guy), Lord Kelvin (another person you were forced to learn about in school as a unit of temperature measurement) and Joseph Lister (you have him to thank for antiseptic and sterile surgical practices).
+As it’s been around for a while, it’s no surprise that plenty of famous intellectual types have passed through its doors over the centuries, including Adam Smith*, Lord Kelvin** and Joseph Lister***.
 In total, that’s seven Nobel laureates and two Prime Ministers.
-Rock your tee with all your brainiac pride.
+T-shirt printing in Glasgow is all about brainiac pride.

 Back to Jurassic at Kelvingrove